mjl-/ding/README.txt

 # Todo

-- when on a build page, show it if a new build is already in progress, with a link to that new build.
 - keep track of size of shared homedir. and growth of homedir after a build.
 - allow aborting a build
 - write test code